nicola-lunghi/TonexOneController/WebConfiguration.md

 - If this setting is disabled (default), then setting the same preset index multiple times will not have any effect. <br>
 - If this setting is enabled, then setting the same preset a second time will set the Tonex pedal to bypass mode.
 Setting it a third time will exit bypass mode.
 This setting is most suited to use with Pedal models, where it could for example enable/disable an overdrive pedal
-### Footswitch Mode
+### Footswitch (onboard) Mode
-This setting controls how directly wired footswitches will function.
-Note this has nothing to do with Bluetooth footswitch pedals.
+This setting controls how directly wired (onboard) footswitches will function.
+Note this has nothing to do with Bluetooth footswitch pedals, or the externally connecxted footswitches.
 - Dual Next/Previous: 2 footswitches that select preset next and previous
 - Quad Banked: 4 footswitches.
 5 banks of 4 presets are controlled.
 1+2 selects down a bank.
 3+4 selects up a bank.
 Single switch selects the preset of ((bank * 4) + switch number)
 - Quad Binary: 4 switch inputs, intended for control by relays.
 The preset selected depends on the binary combination switch inputs, with switch 1 being the least significant bit, and switch 4 being the most significant bit.
 E.g. switch inputs 1,0,1,1 = preset 11